I need human help to enter verification code (office hours only)

 PARENT Participation AND INVOLVEMENT

-We encourage family participation and parent involvement in our program and view our parents as partners in their child(ren)'s Jewish education.
-Family education days are scheduled throughout the year to give families a chance to learn with their child(ren).
-There are a variety of volunteer opportunities to help support our program and support their child(ren).
+There are a variety of volunteer opportunities to help support our program and support our child(ren).
 For more information about family education programming and volunteer opportunities, contact kulanu@shirhadash.org.

-• Suggested Class Havurah Activities:
+• Suggested Group Activities:

 • 1 Shabbat Dinner: This can be at Shir Hadash or in someone’s backyard, picnic or potluck - make it easy and enjoy each other’s company!